genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 * If you are satisfied with the default editor font, you can just install the special font on your system and specify it in Tools &gt; Options &gt; Appearance &gt; Editor font family.
   The weird character will be suppressed because it will be shown with the zero-width glyph in the specified font while other characters will be displayed with the default monospace font because they are not included in the special font.

-* If you are using a custom editor font, you cannot specify the special font in "Editor font family" because it can take only a single font name thus overrides your custom choice.
+* If you are using a custom editor font, you cannot specify the special font in "Editor font family" because it can take only a single font name thus overrides the custom font.
   But if you have Joplin [v1.0.176](https://github.com/laurent22/joplin/releases/tag/v1.0.176) or later[^1], you can use the Joplin-wide stylesheet to work around this issue while you continue to use the custom editor font.
   Just store the special font file somewhere and create Joplin-wide stylesheet from Tools &gt; Options &gt; Appearance &gt; Custom stylesheet for Joplin-wide app styles[^2].
-  For example, if you saved the special font as /home/username/share/fonts/NoLSEP.ttf and want to use IPAGothic as the custom editor font, the stylesheet should look like this.
+  For example, if you saved the special font as /home/username/share/fonts/NoLSEP.ttf and want to use IPAGothic as the custom editor font, the stylesheet should look like this[^3].
   ```
   @font-face {
       font-family: NoLSEP;